RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 In this section you will be setting your address information.
 This is required for proper usage of Demae Domino's.

-1. Launch the Food Channel from the Wii Menu.
+1. Launch the Food Delivery Channel from the Wii Menu.
 2. If you have not previously set your address information, a prompt telling you to set it will appear.
 Press the `Address Info` button.
 Otherwise, click the `Change Address Information` button in the main menu.
 3. Now you are in the Address Information menu.
 Press the arrows to traverse screens.
 Here you will enter your data.
 When you are finished, click the `Done` button and then `Demae`.<br><br>
 ![SPD Page 1](/images/Demae-Dominos/spd-1.png)<br><br>